keerthana-chennuru/servicenow-claude-ai-outbound-integration/README.md

 - ✅ Securely store the Anthropic API key using a Private System Property
 - ✅ Configure an Outbound REST Message to call `api.anthropic.com/v1/messages`
 - ✅ Build a reusable `ClaudeAI` Script Include with all API logic centralized
-- ✅ Create 4 Business Rules that auto-trigger AI responses on Incident events
+- ✅ Create Business Rule that auto-trigger AI responses on Incident events
 - ✅ Create a custom Claude AI Chat table for free-form AI queries
 - ✅ Validate the integration end-to-end with live incident records